cwhelan16/BBMTattoo/README.md

 # BBMTattoo
-Branching Brownian Motion Tattoo to represent my time in Bonn as a wannabee mathematician
+Branching Brownian Motion Tattoo to represent my time in Bonn as a wannabe mathematician